remimikalsen/theawesomegarage/docker/example-docker-setup/readme.md

 ## Restore
 In order to restore do all installation first.
 Then stop all containers.
 Retrieve the backup and replace the new volumes with old data.
 Check permissions.

+## Known problems
+## No DNS resolution on Ubuntu 18.04 OpenVPN client
+If you are able to ping an IP-address, but not the corresponding Domain name, you fall into this category.
+OpenVPN can't by itself fix DNS-issues on Ubuntu 18.04 clients.
+You need to take additional steps.
+This is one way of fixing it:
+- On the client, run:
+-- sudo mkdir -p /etc/openvpn/scripts
+-- sudo wget https://raw.githubusercontent.com/jonathanio/update-systemd-resolved/master/update-systemd-resolved -P /etc/openvpn/scripts/
+-- sudo chmod +x /etc/openvpn/scripts/update-systemd-resolved

+Then, change change your client's ovpn-file and append the following to the bottom: script-security 2 up /etc/openvpn/scripts/update-systemd-resolved down /etc/openvpn/scripts/update-systemd-resolved

+Note!
+If you already have a script-security section, place up and down in that section Note2!
+If you already have up and down definitions, comment the old ones out and use the aforementioned definitions.